openstack/tempest/README.rst

 .. note::

-    If you have a running devstack environment, look at the environment variables in your ``devstack/localrc`` file.
+    If you have a running devstack environment, tempest will be automatically configured and placed in ``/opt/stack/tempest``.
+It will have a configuration file already set up to work with your devstack installation.
-    The ADMIN_PASSWORD variable should match the api_key value in the tempest.conf [nova] configuration section.
-In addition, you will need to get the UUID identifier of the image that devstack uploaded and set the image_ref value in the [environment] section in the tempest.conf to that image UUID.

 Tempest is not tied to any single test runner, but Nose been the most commonly used tool.
 After setting up your configuration file, you can execute